Diva: Modern usage

 Women are often referred to as divas if they are "difficult, temperamental and demanding".
 Welsh National Opera note that the title emerged in the early 19th century after an increase of female leading sopranos who "almost became goddess-like in the eyes of their adoring public".
 They also note that the word has been used by the media to name many female politicians and entertainers rather than "just ambitious and assertive like their male counterparts".

-Many pop stars have been labelled as divas in the media, including Aretha Franklin, Ariana Grande, Beyoncé, Cher, Christina Aguilera, Diana Ross, Tina Turner, and Whitney Houston.
+Many pop stars have been labelled as divas in the media, including Aretha Franklin, Ariana Grande, Beyoncé, Cher, Christina Aguilera, Diana Ross, Tina Turner, Sabrina Carpenter, and Whitney Houston.
 Additionally, Madonna and Mariah Carey have been called an "ultimate diva" in the press and have often embraced the title as their media persona.
 Carey herself noted on a podcast with Meghan Markle, Duchess of Sussex that today's media "mean you're a successful woman" but also a "bitch" and that "it's not okay for you to be a boss".
 Musicologist Lily E. Hirsch argues that the phrase may be used in a sexist and racist manner when discussing a woman of color.

 Multiple female artists and bands have also released albums and songs either titled or containing the word "diva".
 These include Annie Lennox, En Vogue, Beyoncé and Sarah Brightman.
 English media personality and businesswoman Gemma Collins is well known for her "diva persona".
 In 2018, she released a book titled The GC: How to Be a Diva and began starring in her own reality television series Gemma Collins: Diva.

 In 1998, VH1 debuted its first annual VH1 Divas concert with Carey, Franklin, Celine Dion, Gloria Estefan and Shania Twain.
 Some other artists who performed at later concerts were Whitney Houston, Cher, Tina Turner, Diana Ross and Destiny's Child.
-From April 1999, WWE used the term "diva" to refer to their female performers.
-In 2016, they discontinued this term, becoming Women in WWE.
+From April 1999 to April 2016 WWE used the term "diva" to refer to their female performers.
+They would retire this term at WrestleMania 32, becoming Women in WWE.